umn-dash/illmap/README.md

 that shows interlibrary loan transactions into and out of a university library.
 The project originated as part of [DASH] (http://z.umn.edu/dash "DASH") (Digital Arts Sciences + Humanities) at the University of Minnesota Libraries.

 Origin:
-	This script written by Steven Braun (sbraun@umn.edu) Project Collaborators:
+	This script written by Steven Braun (sbraun@umn.edu).
+	Project Collaborators:
 		Steven Braun (sbraun@umn.edu),
 		Kevin Dyke (kevindyke@umn.edu),